maartenba/maartenba.github.io/src/data/blog/2008-06-04-code-based-aspnet-mvc-gridview.md

      data => { %>
          </table>
  <% });%>

 ```

-<h2>4.
-The Controller</h2>
+## 4. The Controller

-<p>The Controller is perhaps the hardest part: it contains all methods that handle actions which are requested by the View.
-I have a <em>Show</em> action which simply shows the View with current data.
-Also, I have implemented an <em>Edit</em> and <em>Save</em> action.
+The Controller is perhaps the hardest part: it contains all methods that handle actions which are requested by the View.
+I have a *Show* action which simply shows the View with current data.
+Also, I have implemented an *Edit* and *Save* action.
 Make sure to check my example code download for the full example (earlier in this post).

 ```csharp
 // ...